 Red weather warnings and car insurance policies in the UK

 So, will a red weather warning invalidate your car insurance?
-It’s highly unlikely that a provider will void your car insurance cover purely because you were driving during a red weather warning, as long as you are not breaking any of the conditions noted within your policy.
+No, it’s highly unlikely that a provider will void your car insurance cover purely because you were driving during a red weather warning (whether it’s due to snow, wind or rain), as long as you are not breaking any of the conditions noted within your policy.

 This doesn’t mean that it is safe to drive during a red weather warning, though.

-When possible, you should avoid driving when a red alert weather warning has been issued, as there is a genuine danger to life and you could be putting yourself and others at-risk.
+When possible, you should avoid driving when a red alert weather warning has been issued, as it is the most severe warning and there is a genuine danger to life, so you could be putting yourself and others at-risk.

-We understand that it can be unavoidable, in which case you should still be covered by your insurer and must take care.
+We understand that it can be unavoidable (and so do most insurers), in which case you should still be covered by your insurer and must take care.